-3 credits, 45 hours lecture, duration 6 weeks
+3 credits, 45 hours lecture, duration 6 weeks An approach to proposing a question/probler

 An approach to proposing a question/problem, distributing team roles and responsibilities, following methodology, producing clear technical documentation, and presenting the project before a jury.
 Focus is on using computer security software and cryptographic libraries.